-2 Until its 2018 Annual Report, CCA reported on distribution of cookstoves and fuels, estimated from an annual survey of enterprises, NGOs, and governments in the sector.
-Other project-level work included some M&E, but data generally were not aggregated across CCA.
+2 Until its 2018 Annual Report, the Clean Cooking Alliance reported on distribution of cookstoves and fuels, estimated from an annual survey of enterprises, NGOs, and governments in the sector.
+Other project-level work included some M&E, but data generally were not aggregated across the Alliance.

-3. CCA M&E Framework Limitations
+3. Clean Cooking Alliance M&E Framework Limitations

-The M&E Framework's utility is limited in three broad ways: (1) standard indicators do not cover all measurement approaches, (2) indicators can only capture what is countable, and (3) some components of CCA's Theory of Change cannot be measured using standard indicators.
+The M&E Framework's utility is limited in three broad ways: (1) standard indicators do not cover all measurement approaches, (2) indicators can only capture what is countable, and (3) some components of the Alliance Theory of Change cannot be measured using standard indicators.
 Each limitation is described further in this section.

-The first limitation is that standard indicators were not designed to cover all possible measurements, but instead were designed to cover a broad and basic understanding of CCA's Theory of Change.
-Therefore, the M&E Framework provides only a portion of the M&E planning required for larger CCA projects, as well as some smaller components of CCA work.
-The standard indicators include the minimum indicator requirements, and many CCA projects will require additional indicators and learning approaches beyond what is required to follow for this M&E Framework.
-This work will remain an important part of the larger CCA M&E approach.

-The second limitation is that indicators can only capture what is countable and can only provide finite insights about project details in isolation.
-The M&E Framework is designed with complementary components, so that a combination of indicators, logic models, and evaluations provides a more complete opportunity for understanding CCA progress and learning.
-Evaluations, including those using qualitative methods, will help address gaps that are not covered by the standard indicators.

-The third limitation is that the M&E Framework does not measure all components of CCA's Theory of Change.
+- The first limitation is that standard indicators were not designed to cover all possible measurements, but instead were designed to cover a broad and basic understanding of the Alliance Theory of Change.
+Therefore, the M&E Framework provides only a portion of the M&E planning required for larger Alliance projects, as well as some smaller components of Alliance work.
+The standard indicators include the minimum indicator requirements, and many Alliance projects will require additional indicators and learning approaches beyond what is required to follow for this M&E Framework.
+This work will remain an important part of the larger Alliance M&E approach. - The second limitation is that indicators can only capture what is countable and can only provide finite insights about project details in isolation.
+The M&E Framework is designed with complementary components, so that a combination of indicators, logic models, and evaluations provides a more complete opportunity for understanding Alliance progress and learning.
+Evaluations, including those using qualitative methods, will help address gaps that are not covered by the standard indicators. - The third limitation is that the M&E Framework does not measure all components of the Alliance Theory of Change.
 This limitation is similar to the second limitation but emphasizes the components of the Theory of Change that are not included in the standard indicators or M&E Framework.
 As stated above, some elements of any organization's strategy are not easily tracked using indicators, because the true value of the work is not easily countable or does not yield informative data when counted.
-For example, it is difficult to track the outcomes of CCA's advocacy work, because data collection can be resource-intensive and challenging.
+For example, it is difficult to track the outcomes of the Alliance's advocacy work, because data collection can be resource-intensive and challenging.
 These areas may be addressed through other M&E methods.

-Going forward, CCA will explore additional ways to incorporate measurement and learning into the M&E Framework, to better capture organizational successes and failures that are not easily tracked using standard indicators or traditional evaluations.
-CCA also will explore opportunities to pilot some new approaches, such as using social network analysis to measure system change.
-Approaches such as these will also help CCA learn more about its role in building ecosystems for the sector.
+Going forward, the Alliance will explore additional ways to incorporate measurement and learning into the M&E Framework, to better capture organizational successes and failures that are not easily tracked using standard indicators or traditional evaluations.
+The Alliance also will explore opportunities to pilot some new approaches, such as using social network analysis to measure system change.
+Approaches such as these will also help the Alliance learn more about its role in building ecosystems for the sector.

-4. CCA Theory of Change
+4. Clean Cooking Alliance Theory of Change

-CCA's Theory of Change is a foundational document that depicts CCA's strategy and motivation, and the context in which it operates, in a clear and visually compelling diagram.
-The Theory of Change depicts CCA activities and how they combine to create CCA's pillars.
+The Alliance Theory of Change is a foundational document that depicts the Alliance's strategy and motivation, and the context in which it operates, in a clear and visually compelling diagram.
+The Theory of Change depicts Alliance activities and how they combine to create the Alliance's pillars.
 These pillars are designed to reach the goal of universal access to clean cooking and the resulting co-benefits related to clean cooking.